About the Studio: a bit of history

 The Studio supports you to regularly find and protect time for your writing without extending your working hours to do so.
 Writing is a fundamental part of your job; it belongs in your normal working hours.

 It moved to it’s own domain in 2018 but started long before.
 Information about what we do and how to join can be found on the home page.

 It all started with A Meeting With Your Writing

-In the autumn semester of 2011, you could only sign up for the entire semester.
-The idea was that you were making a commitment to yourself to write every week (or almost every week) for a whole semester.
+In the autumn semester of 2012, I offered 1 session per week on Monday mornings.
+You could only sign up for the entire semester; making a commitment to yourself to write every week (or almost every week) for a whole semester.

 I had no idea if it would work but took a chance.
 Over the years it has expanded to 3 meetings a week to offer options for different time zones and teaching schedules.

 In the first few years, I started drawing on other models I’d experienced in the community of online entrepreneurs to create complementary classes: Establishing a Writing Practice, Planning Your Semester, Dealing with Reviewer Comments.
 These were delivered using the same conference line and recorded for participants.

 By the summer of 2015, I wanted to find a way to share the class recordings and materials so that clients could use them as needed.
 I was entering a very intense time in my personal life and knew my capacity for synchronous delivery would be limited.
 I decided to create a members only website, the Academic Writing Studio.

 Once my life settled down, I was able to offer synchronous classes regularly and add monthly Office Hours to provide group coaching and build community.
 I experimented with different classes, including regular planning classes.
 In late 2019, I switched from a telephone conference line to Zoom.
 When the Covid pandemic really hit, the value of the Studio became more obvious.